ivalace/ivalace.github.io/content/desk/items/items-and-vegetation.md

 order = 2
 +++

-*Below is a collection of items and plants I have made for various campaigns I have run and novels I have written.*
+*A collection of items and plants I have made for various campaigns I have run and novels I have written.*

 ---
 ## Items